JanSchulz/JanSchulz.github.io/_posts/2016-10-23-python-data-pipelines.md

     append_col is not implemented for data of type <class 'int'>

-### A more complex example: grouped and ungrouped aggregation on a pandas DataFrame
+### A more complex example: grouped and ungrouped aggregation on DataFrames

 `singledispatch` also makes it easy to work with grouped and ungrouped `pd.DataFrame`s: